 Cupcakes already have a healthier edge over cake, because they're a perfectly portioned treat that might make you feel less tempted to overindulge.
 Making the cupcakes from scratch helps you control the ingredients and make healthier choices you can feel good about serving your kids.
 Boxed cake mixes and frosting tubs might be an easy option, but many of them contain artificial flavors, colors and ingredients that are hard to pronounce.

-The EatingWell Test Kitchen has baked up hundreds of cupcakes over the years to perfect their healthy cupcake recipes.
-Here are their best tips for making your cupcakes healthier—and still delicious.
+The EatingWell Test Kitchen has baked up hundreds of cupcakes over the years to perfect our healthy cupcake recipes.
+Here are our best tips for making your cupcakes healthier—and still delicious.

 For better or worse, the unicorn craze has introduced a technicolor rainbow of artificial food dyes into our kids' treats.
 But the health risks of these dyes aren't so bright.
 Research has linked the use of artificial dyes with hyperactivity, attention-deficit / hyperactivity disorder (ADHD), irritability and aggressiveness in children.
 For a healthier treat that's every bit as beautiful, opt for natural food dyes and sprinkles that are colored naturally using plant-based extracts, such as turmeric, annatto, spirulina and beets.